 The team behind the Balancer Protocol (Balancer Labs) has been in the DeFi space for a while, and started Balancer as a research project in early 2018.

 They have proven that they can ship and maintain a successful DeFi product that is driven by decentralized governance.
 The team has shown that they respect and care about the ethos of the industry.
 This collaborative mindset made them built Snapshot, an open-source tool that allows for gasless voting which became the de-facto standard for decentralized governance voting with 800 projects using it as of writing.

 Balancer Labs is the organization founded to start implementation and evolution of Balancer Protocol.
 Since its inception, the code has been open sourced under GPL3.0 license.
-Balancer Labs' mission is to create a network and community strong and reliable enough to dissolve the company and hand all the responsibilities to the Balancer Community, creating a true DAO.
+Balancer Labs' mission is to create a network and community strong and reliable enough to dissolve the company and hand responsibilities to the Balancer Community.